Gwillyn/HTML-and-CSS-tips/README.md

 Before every doc, you can set the scroll behavior to smooth with:
 * {
-  scroll-behavior: smooth;  --scroll behavior to smooth--
+  scroll-behavior: smooth;  (scroll behavior to smooth)
-  box-sizing: border-box;  --elements include padding and border in their specified width and height--
+  box-sizing: border-box;  (elements include padding and border in their specified width and height)
 }

-position: static <!--default positioning for all elements.
-If you assign it to an element, you won't be able to move it around with top, right, left, or bottom-->
+position: static (default positioning for all elements.
+If you assign it to an element, you won't be able to move it around with top, right, left, or bottom)
-position: relative <!--positioned according to the normal flow of the document, but the top, left, bottom, and right values become active-->
+position: relative (positioned according to the normal flow of the document, but the top, left, bottom, and right values become active)
-position: absolute <!--element is taken out of the normal flow of the document, and then its position is determined by the properties-->
+position: absolute (element is taken out of the normal flow of the document, and then its position is determined by the properties)
-position: fixed <!--element fixed to the page no matter where the user scrolls to on the page...-->
+position: fixed (element fixed to the page no matter where the user scrolls to on the page...)
-position: sticky <!--hybrid of relative and fixed... stick to a specific position within its containing element or viewport, based on the scroll position-->
+position: sticky (hybrid of relative and fixed... stick to a specific position within its containing element or viewport, based on the scroll position)

 transform: translate(), rotate(), scale(), skew(), and matrix() <!--modify the shape, position, and size of an element without changing the layout or affecting the surrounding elements-->